Click on the links below to preview selected pages from this course.

 - Blood Collection: Needle Gauge

 - Blood Collection: Tube Type and Collection Volume

 - Order of Draw

-- Which of these variables related to the collection of blood may falsely increase the plasma potassium level, if the potassium sample is collected usin...
+- Which of the following blood collection variables may falsely increase the plasma potassium level if the potassium sample is collected using a green-t...